Tuesday, December 29, 2015

 About 3:00 PM, it was decided that professional help was needed and we made numerous calls to local plumbing contractors.
 As you might imagine, these companies were all closed for the holidays.
 While emergency plumbing service might be readily available in a big city, local plumbers in a rural area apparently don't work on holidays.

 I was beginning to think that we would have to find hotel rooms for the long weekend and have Chinese food for dinner a la "A Christmas Story".
-I had visions of Chinese waiters singing FA RA RA RA LA to us while we ate roast duck.
-I dashed off a quick note to Santa requesting a plumber for Christmas and including a provision that if he could supply one, I'd forgo all other gifts.
+I had visions of Chinese waiters singing FA RA RA RA RA to us while we ate roast duck.
+I dashed off a quick note to Santa requesting a plumber for Christmas and included a provision that if he could supply one, I'd forgo all other gifts.

 It took about an hour and half, but finally the wonderful plumber ascended from the basement announcing that he was finished and all was well in septic tank world.
 We would have idolized him and gazed fondly on him pronouncing him a true man among men, but some how his countenance, covered with suspicious brown speckles all over, was a bit tarnished.
 My son in law, ever grateful that someone else handled the problem, gladly paid the double time rate charged and in his appreciation gave the plumber a box of chocolates for his troubles on a holiday eve.

-Now instead of visions of sugar plums, I had visions of that plumber driving home raiding the box of candy with those brown speckled hands.
+Now instead of visions of sugar plums, I had visions of that plumber driving home raiding that box of candy with those brown speckled hands.
 Ewwww.
 But he did save Christmas for us and I sent up a little thank you the man upstairs and also the one who drives the sleigh with eight tiny reindeer.

 I hope your holiday was truly wonderful and did not involve plumbing disasters of any kind.